ChristopherGS/sensor_readings/README.md

 TODO
 -------

-- Download as a CSV function
-- Organization for when number of experiments is very high
+- Indexing for when number of experiments is very high